Ford Ranger EV: Component layout

-The front underhood compartment contains the charger, an electric air conditioner, the power steering mechanism, the power brake unit (otherwise conventional), a radiator for the air conditioner, and a vacuum pump and reservoir for the power brakes, a reservoir for the windshield washer, and a reservoir for the motor/inverter coolant.
+The front under hood compartment contains the charger, an electric air conditioner, the power steering mechanism, the power brake unit (otherwise conventional), a radiator for the air conditioner, and a vacuum pump and reservoir for the power brakes, a reservoir for the windshield washer, and a reservoir for the motor/inverter coolant.

 To the rear of the rear axle (the usual location for the spare tire) is the AC motor controller.
 The spare tire could be secured by a hold down within the truck bed, apparently on the centerline approximately 30 inches from the cab wall. it was not possible to carry both a spare tire at this location and cargo in this central space.

 Bed cover

 To improve aerodynamics, the bed is covered by a vinyl snap on cover supported by aluminum bows.
 Snap receivers slide within aluminum channels.
 A rear bow allows the tailgate to be opened without removing the cover.
 The cover can be quite difficult to re-snap under cold conditions due to shrinkage and stiffness of the vinyl material.
 The unmodified cargo bed was compatible with after-market tonneau covers produced for gasoline engine models.